odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 {% img center /images/wasec/browser.png %}

-You might be used to work with one of the most popular browser such as Chrome, Firefox, Edge or Safari, but that does not mean that there aren't different browsers out there: [lynx](https://lynx.browser.org/), for example, is a lightweight, text-based browser that works from your command
+You might be used to work with one of the most popular browsers such as Chrome, Firefox, Edge or Safari, but that does not mean that there aren't different browsers out there: [lynx](https://lynx.browser.org/), for example, is a lightweight, text-based browser that works from your command